Skip to content

 Value

-register_font() and clear_registry() returns NULL invisibly. registry_fonts() returns a data table in the same style as system_fonts()
+register_font() and clear_registry() returns NULL invisibly. registry_fonts() returns a data table in the same style as system_fonts() though less detailed and not based on information in the font file.

 Details